diogomatheus/taco-visualizer/README.md

 # TACO Visualizer

-Practical project focused on learning angular platform.

-The main objective of this practical project is to disseminate information from the Brazilian Food Composition Table (TACO), offering resources to support nutrition professionals in their daily tasks.
+The main objective of this project is to disseminate information from the Brazilian Food Composition Table (TACO), offering resources to support nutrition professionals in their daily tasks.

 ## Main Functionalities